neurogym/neurogym/README.dev.md

 #### Updating the Token

-In order for the workflow above to be able to bypass the branch protection on `main` and `dev`, a token with admin priviliges for the current repo is required.
+In order for the workflow above to be able to bypass the branch protection on `main` and `dev`, a token with admin privileges for the current repo is required.
 Below are instructions on how to create such a token.
 NOTE: the current token (associated to @DaniBodor) allowing to bypass branch protection will expire on 9 July 2025.
 To update the token do the following:

-1. [Create a personal access token](https://github.com/settings/tokens/new) from a GitHub user account with admin priviliges for this repo.
+1. [Create a personal access token](https://github.com/settings/tokens/new) from a GitHub user account with admin privileges for this repo.
 2. Check all the "repo" boxes and the "workflow" box, set an expiration date, and give the token a note.
 3. Click green "Generate token" button on the bottom
 4. Copy the token immediately, as it will not be visible again later.
 5. Navigate to the [secrets settings](https://github.com/neurogym/neurogym/settings/secrets/actions).
-   - Note that you need admin priviliges to the current repo to access these settings.
+   - Note that you need admin privileges to the current repo to access these settings.
 6. Edit the `GH_RELEASE` key giving your access token as the new value.

 ### Manually Creating a Release